mpanaggio/coupled_oscillator_network_model_reconstruction/README.md

 The file run_reconstruction_sweeps.py can be used to reproduce the results from the paper.
 The results for each sweep are exported to a .xls file.

 The file run_single_case.py can be used to run a single reconstruction with plots of the generated time series.

+The remaining files contain functions caleld by the scripts described above.